 Fractional laser treatment is used for the treatment of:

-Fractional laser treatment can be used on any part of the body, but is particularly useful on the neck, chest and hands when compared to traditional ablative modalities.
+Fractional laser treatment can be used on any part of the body but is particularly useful on the neck, chest and hands when compared to traditional ablative modalities.

 Fractional laser treatment can be used in all skin types and patients, but techniques vary depending on patient age, skin type, sun exposure and body location.
 Fractional laser treatment can be combined with surgery and other skin treatments.

 To understand how fractional laser treatment works a basic understanding of skin structure is required.
-Briefly skin consists of 3 layers, the epidermis (uppermost layer), dermis (mid-layer) and subcutis (lower fat layer).
+Briefly, skin consists of 3 layers, the epidermis (uppermost layer), dermis (mid-layer) and subcutis (lower fat layer).
 The epidermis contains pigment-producing cells called melanocytes, which are responsible for skin colouring.
 The dermis is made up of collagen and elastin fibres that provide skin with strength, toughness, elasticity and pliability (click here for detailed information on skin structure).

 As the body ages, the appearance and characteristics of the skin alter.
-The epidermis becomes thinner so blemishes become more visible, and collagen in the dermis is gradually lost which contributes to the formation of facial lines, sagging skin and wrinkles.
+The epidermis becomes thinner, so blemishes become more visible, and collagen in the dermis is gradually lost which contributes to the formation of facial lines, sagging skin and wrinkles.

 Fractional laser treatment works by targeting both the epidermis and dermis.
 It does this by delivering a laser beam that is divided into thousands of tiny but deep columns of treatment into the skin.
 These are called microthermal treatment zones (MTZs).
-Within each MTZ old epidermal pigmented cells are expelled and penetration of collagen in the dermis causes a reaction that leads to collagen remodelling and new collagen formation.
-By using MTZs, the laser targets and treats intensively within the zone whilst surrounding healthy tissue remain intact and unaffected and helps heal the wound.
+Within each MTZ old epidermal pigmented cells are expelled, and the penetration of collagen in the dermis causes a reaction that leads to collagen remodelling and new collagen formation.
+By using MTZs, the laser targets and treats intensively within the zone while surrounding healthy tissue remain intact and unaffected and helps heal the wound.
 This fractional treatment results in a faster healing process than if all tissue in the treatment area was exposed to the laser.

 The following is an outline of the Fraxel® procedure:

 Four to five treatments with Fraxel® are required, depending on the energy level used and the condition of the treated skin.
 These are spaced one month apart.
 The results are not immediate and are slowly progressive, with optimal improvement visible over a three to four month period.
-This timeframe and treatment regimen allows for complete healing and replacement of damaged tissue with new collagen and elastin, and viable healthy skin cell growth.
+This timeframe and treatment regimen allows for complete healing and replacement of damaged tissue with new collagen and elastin, and viable, healthy skin cell growth.